-- you are a woman over the age of 35
+- you are a woman aged 36 and over

 Fertility testing and investigation can be a lengthy process, and female fertility decreases with age, so it is best to make an appointment early on.

-Your GP will be able to give you advice about what to do next, and they will also carry out an initial assessment to investigate factors that may be causing your fertility problems.
+Your GP will be able to advise about what to do next, and carry out an initial assessment to investigate things that may be causing your fertility problems.

-It is always best for both partners to visit their GP because fertility problems can affect a man or a woman, or sometimes both partners.
+It is always best for both partners to visit their GP, because fertility problems can affect a man or a woman, and sometimes both partners.

-The process of trying to conceive can be a very emotional one, so it is important that you try to support one another as much as possible.
-Stress is just one of the factors that can affect fertility.
+The process of trying to conceive can be an emotional one, so it is important to support each other as much as possible.
+Stress is just one of the things that can affect fertility.

 Medical, sexual and social history

-When you visit your GP, they will want to find out about your full medical, sexual and social history.
-This will help them to identify any possible factors that may be causing fertility problems.
-Your GP may discuss some of the areas below with you.
+When you visit your GP, they will want to discuss your full medical, sexual and social history.
+This will help them identify what may be causing fertility problems.

-If you are a woman, your GP will ask you if you have given birth previously and, if so, whether there were any complications with your pregnancy.
-They will also ask about any miscarriages that you may have had.
+If you are a woman, your GP will want to discuss any previous births and any related complications with your pregnancy.
+They will also ask about any miscarriages you may have had.

-If you are a man, your GP will ask you whether or not you have had any children from previous relationships.
+If you are a man, you will be asked whether you have had any children from previous relationships.

 Length of time trying to conceive

-Your GP will ask how often you have sex, and whether you have any difficulties during sex.
+You will be asked how often you have sex, and whether you have any difficulties during sex.
 You may feel uncomfortable or embarrassed about discussing your sex life with your GP.
-However, it is very important to be honest and open.
+However, it is very important to be open and honest.
 If the fertility problem is to do with sex, it might be overcome easily.

 Length of time since stopping contraception

-Your GP will ask you about the type of contraception that you were previously using, and when you stopped using it.
+You will be asked about the type of contraception you previously used, and when you stopped using it.
 It can sometimes take a while for certain types of contraception to stop working, and this may be affecting your fertility.

 Medical history and symptoms

-Your GP will ask you about any medical conditions that you have, or have had in the past, such as sexually transmitted infections (STIs).
-If you are a woman, your GP may ask about your periods, such as whether they are regular and if you experience any bleeding between periods or after sex.
+Your GP will want to discuss any medical conditions you have, or have had in the past, including sexually transmitted infections (STIs).
+If you are a woman, your GP may ask how regular your periods are and whether you experience any bleeding between periods or after sex.

-The side effects of some medication can affect your fertility.
-Therefore, your GP will look at any medication that you are taking, and they might discuss alternative treatments with you.
-You should inform your GP about any non-prescription medication that you are taking, including any herbal medicines.
+The side effects of some medications can affect your fertility.
+Your GP will look at any medication you are taking, and might discuss alternative treatments with you.
+You should mention any non-prescription medication you are taking, including herbal medicines.

 Several lifestyle factors can affect your fertility.
-Your GP will ask you:
+Your GP will want to know:

 - if you smoke